s-ganji/Microprocessor-and-Assembly-Language-Programming-/README.md

 # Microprocessor-and-Assembly-Language-Programming-
-Assignments of Microprocessor and Assembly Language Programming course, AVR ATmega16 Microcontroller, Spring 2019
+Assignments of Microprocessor and Assembly Language Programming course with Atmel Studio and Proteus, AVR ATmega16 Microcontroller, Spring 2019 <br/>